sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows.md

 ### Order Summary

-The top of the screen holds the Order summary similar to [Dashboard - Orders](/dashboard-orders).
+The top of the window holds the Order summary similar to [Dashboard - Orders](/dashboard-orders).
 Users can click the indicated number of Orders for a given state to bring up a po-pup window that will display the list of Orders.

 The Order summary is indicated for Orders related to the Workflows displayed for selected folders or Tags.

 ### Display of Workflows

 - **Workflow Name** is the unique name assigned a Workflow.
-  - Clicking the *Workflow Name* will bring up the *History* panel in the lower part of the screen that displays the recent execution history of the Workflow.
+  - Clicking the *Workflow Name* will bring up the *History* panel in the lower part of the window that displays the recent execution history of the Workflow.
   - Clicking the large arrow-down icon will display all Jobs and Workflow Instructions.
   - Clicking the small arrow-down icon will display top-level Jobs and Workflow Instructions.
   - Clicking the pencil icon navigates to the [Configuration - Inventory - Workflows](/configuration-inventory-workflows) view.
   - Clicking the + icon brings up a pop-up window to [Add Orders](/workflows-orders-add).
 - **Tabular View**, **Graphical View** icons are available to display Workflows
-  - in tabular format that is focused on concise structure and saves space on the screen.
+  - in tabular format that is focused on concise structure and saves space on the window.
   - in graphical format that is more speaking to a number of users.
 - **Deployment Date** indicates the date the Workflow was deployed.
 - **Deployment Status** indicates if the Workflow is deployed to the Controller and Agents.